PaddlePaddle/models/PaddleCV/yolov3/README_en.md

 **A:** Image augmentation is very complicated and time consuming in YOLOv3, you can set more workers for reader in [reader.py](./reader.py#L284) for speeding up.
 If you are fine-tuning, you can also set `--no_mixup_iter` greater than `--max_iter` to disable image mixup.

 **Q:** YOLOv3 training with 2 categories dataset got `loss=nan` or wrong prediction, why?
-**A:** Settting `--label_smooth` will smooth target value of positive sample to `1-1/class_num` and target of negative sample to `1/class_num`, if `class_num` is very small, label smooth will incur excessive influence, it is recommend to set `--label_smooth=False` while category number is small.
+**A:** Settting `--label_smooth` will smooth target value of positive sample to `1-1/class_num` and target of negative sample to `1/class_num`, if `class_num` is very small, label smooth will incur excessive influence and may cause `loss=nan` or wrong prediction, it is recommend to set `--label_smooth=False` while category number is small.
 If you are using Paddle Fluid v1.5 and above, this situation is protected in C++ code, setting `--label_smooth=True` will no longer incur such error.

 ## Reference